fabriziosalmi/proxmox-vm-autoscale/README.md

 - Required Python Packages: `paramiko`, `requests`, `PyYAML`

 ### 🐛 Running Manually
-To run the script manually for debugging or testing purposes:
+To run the script manually for debugging or testing:

 ```bash
 python3 /usr/local/bin/vm_autoscale/autoscale.py
 ```

 ### 🤝 Contributing
 Contributions are welcome!
-If you find a bug or have an idea for improvement, please submit an issue or a pull request on [GitHub](https://github.com/fabriziosalmi/proxmox-vm-autoscale).
+If you encounter a bug or have suggestions for improvement, please submit an issue or a pull request on [GitHub](https://github.com/fabriziosalmi/proxmox-vm-autoscale).

-### Disclaimer
+### ⚠️ Disclaimer

-> [!CAUTION]
+> **[!CAUTION]**
-> I am not responsible for any potential damage or issues that may arise from using this tool.
+> The author assumes no responsibility for any damage or issues that may arise from using this tool.

 ### 📜 License
 This project is licensed under the **MIT License**.
-See the LICENSE file for full details.
+See the LICENSE file for complete details.